cs573-21s/01-ghd3/README.md

 Another technical element is that the sheep's hat changes both colors of the radial gradient each time it is clicked, alternating between 3 hat styles.
 The eyes still open and close when the hat is clicked, but no other polygons or shapes change their colors on this mouse event.

+The butterfly is also a technical element.
+The butterfly appears where the user has clicked on the sky and flies toward the right until it is off the screen.
+If the user clicks on the sky again while the butterfly is flying, the original butterfly will disappear (because otherwise it flashes because it is updating too much) and a new butterlfy will appear in the new spot.
+This demonstrates the "transitions" that can be used to animate objects.

 Project Description/Requirements